-Names of Exchange and Exchange Subsidiaries (Proposed s.36C)
+Names of Exchange and Exchange Subsidiaries (Proposed S.36C)

 19. Division 2 of Part III of the Companies Act 1981 deals with the reservation and registration of company names.
 Proposed s.36C in the Bill deems the names 'Australian Stock Exchange Limited' and the listed names of ASX Ltd subsidiaries to have been registered under the Companies Act 1981.
+On commencement, the names of the existing capital city exchanges will be deemed to have been cancelled.